Judy Henske: Life and career

 She appeared in the 2011 documentary film Phil Ochs: There but for Fortune, which chronicles the life and career of folksinger Phil Ochs, with whom she was part of the early sixties' Greenwich Village folk music scene.

 Henske and Doerge lived in Pasadena, California, where they wrote and recorded.
 She died on April 27, 2022, at the age of 85, after a long illness.

+In popular culture

+Crime writer Andrew Vachss was a fan of Henske and promoted her music in some of his novels.
+In Blue Belle, he wrote: "If Linda Ronstadt's a torch singer, Henske's a flame thrower."

+Henske appears as a character in the 2026 novel Red Sheet by James Ellroy.